 The Transportation Lifeline encompasses multiple modes of transportation that often serve complementary functions and create redundancy, adding to the resilience of overall transportation networks.
-This includes roadway, mass transit, railway, aviation, maritime, and intermodal systems.
 This Lifeline is made up of five components: Highway/Roadway, Mass Transit, Railway, Aviation, and Maritime.
 Each of these components contains several sub-components, as shown in Table 4.